-France has announced it is reopening to international tourism this week by unveiling its own traffic light system for travel.
+France has announced it is reopening to international tourism by unveiling its own traffic light system for travel.

 In addition to being vaccinated – receiving their second dose at least 14 days before they travel – UK visitors must also provide proof of a negative PCR or antigen test but will no longer need a ‘compelling reason’ to travel.
-It is hoped the NHS app will be accepted as proof of vaccination status.
+France is accepting the NHS app or an NHS letter as proof of vaccination status.

 Those who have not yet received both doses will still need to provide a compelling reason to travel, which are limited to having a permanent residence in France, being enrolled at a higher education establishment in France or working in the transport or healthcare industries, among others.
-They must still self-isolate for seven days on arrival and provide proof of a negative coronavirus test.
+They must present an International Travel Certificate to confirm their essential reason for travel and a déclaration sur l’honneur form self-certifying they are not suffering from symptoms associated with coronavirus.
+They must also self-isolate for seven days on arrival and provide proof of a negative coronavirus test.

 France also remains on England’s amber list meaning there is still a requirement to take a COVID-19 test before you travel back from France and quarantine on arrival in the UK for 10 days, as well as booking and paying for ‘day two’ and ‘day eight’ COVID-19 travel tests.
 The official UK government advice is still not to travel to amber list countries.

 France has announced its own highly anticipated traffic light system for international travel, with all EU countries on its green list, as well as Australia and New Zealand, which permits travel from those countries without any restrictions, except for non-vaccinated travellers who will still need to take a PCR or antigen test.